Sonic0/cron-converter/README.md

 # cron-converter

-Cron-converter provides a Cron string parser for Python (in lists) and iteration for the datetime object with a cron like format.
+Cron-converter provides a Cron string parser ( from string/list to string/lists ) and iteration for the datetime object with a cron like format. <br>
 This project is a transposition in Python of JS [cron-converter](https://github.com/roccivic/cron-converter) by [roccivic](https://github.com/roccivic).

 [![MIT License Badge](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Sonic0/cron-converter/blob/master/LICENCE)